BonsonW/slorado/README.md

 # Slorado

 Slorado is a simplified version of [Dorado](https://github.com/nanoporetech/dorado) built on top of [S/BLOW5 format](https://www.nature.com/articles/s41587-021-01147-4) and reduced dependecies so that it can be (relatively) easily compiled.
 A minimum g++ version of 5.4 is required.
-Currently slorado only supports Linux on x86_64 architecture.
+Currently slorado only supports Linux on x86_64 architecture or aarm64 Jetson-based devices.

 Slorado is mainly for research and educational purposes and performance is currently not the key goal.
 Slorado will only support a minimal set of features and may not be up to date with Dorado.
 A feature rich, fast and up to date version of Dorado that supports S/BLOW5 (called slow5-dorado) can be found [here](https://github.com/hiruna72/slow5-dorado).